Paul T. Baker, PhD

 Reed College (OR)

-My research interests include gravitational wave data analysis, Bayesian statistical techniques, astrophysics, astrostatistics, and general relativity.
+More generally, my research interests include gravitational wave data analysis, Bayesian statistical techniques, astrophysics, astrostatistics, and general relativity.

 Professional Affiliations & Memberships